consilience/xero-api-client/README.md

 Another package will handle the payload parsing and request building.
 This package is just concerned with the HTTP access with OAuth 1.0a credentials.

-TODO: simple example of authorising access to an organisation using League OAuth 1.0 + Xero plugin.

 ## TODO